gctools-outilsgc/aurora-website/src/docs/en/component/button-inputs.md

 To make button inputs inline instead of stacked, add the `.custom-control-inline` class to the `.custom-control` `<div>`.

-### Using Bootstrap Defaults
+### Using Browser Defaults

-If you wanted to use the Bootstrap default styles for checkboxes and radio buttons, see the example below:
+If you wanted to use the default styles for checkboxes and radio buttons, see the example below:

 <div class="form-check">
   <input class="form-check-input" type="checkbox" value="" id="defaultCheck1">